atraders/fit-tracker/README.md

 # Fit Tracker

-A lightweight package to track training of statistical/ML models.
+A lightweight experiment tracker for numerical optimization problems, such as fitting statistical/ML models or solving discrete optimization problems.